#

 It has become all too fashionable to coin yet another ‘-scape’ (drosscape, playscape, smellscape), however, the root-term ‘landscape’ and some of its derivatives do provide useful means of discussing human and environment interactions and their artistic representations.

 Landscape is popularly associated with the concept of a painting (or photograph) of a prospect (Dutch landskip) or a view seen in person – a vista.
-Other interpretations1 recognise the link between ‘scape’ and the Old English ‘gesceap’ meaning to create or structure, to manufacture ‘landscape’, specifically through farming and forestry, but also other activities such as building (townscapes).
+Other interpretations recognise the link between ‘scape’ and the Old English ‘gesceap’ meaning to create or structure, to manufacture ‘landscape’, specifically through farming and forestry, but also other activities such as building (townscapes).
 Landscapes are a product of human intervention, a cultural construct – both materially and mentally.
 Humans ‘make’ landscape within the potential that the land affords (resources, environmental opportunities and constraints).

 Two specific concepts can helpfully inform thinking about the literary and artistic ‘scapes’ (landscapes, seascapes, townscapes, drosscapes) of Kent.
 These are Alice Coleman’s ‘scapes and fringes’, and Tim Ingold’s ‘taskscapes’.
 Both are concerned with the dynamics of landscape.